The Japanese, contrary to Western Culture, did not differentiate between

 for centuries.
 They have been carefully dismantled and framed, using acid

-free and the most elegant of materials, in a manner that conforms to the
+free foam core and matting, along with the most elegant of materials, in a manner that conforms to the

 highest standards in order to ensure a damage free environment for its